tungthtran/ambry/Future-Work.md

 We would like to introduce the notion of container/bucket that would help to define a namespace for objects.
 Once this is defined, we could define acls, quotas etc at this level.

 ### Authorization/Authentication
-We current support encryption between servers and between frontend and servers.
+We currently support encryption between servers and between frontend and servers.
 However, we would need to introduce authorization and authentication for clients.
 This would depend on the container/bucket work.
 Once that is done, we would need to introduce a way to define acls and enforce them.